Metal art is greatly valued for its craftsmanship and designs, thus spurring my interest in an art that has tremendous

 Metal art, often only considered metal wall art, covers many spheres of functional and purely decorative artwork.
 Functional like metal clocks, cutlery, sleek appliances, and decorative like picture prints on metal sheets, bronze sculptures, exquisite chess pieces, and décor accents.

-From wire metal filigree works and cast metal sculptures made from bronze to ancient hammered metal cups and fine gold Egyptian jewelry, the resilience of metals and their malleable nature has made them one of the best materials to make beautiful works of art and crafts.
+From wire metal filigree works and cast metal sculptures made from bronze, to ancient hammered metal cups and fine gold Egyptian jewellry, the resilience of earth metals and their malleable nature has made them one of the best materials to make beautiful works of art and crafts.

 Many treasures and artefacts that survived the pyramids of Egypt are variations of metal artworks.
 They include statues, ornaments, gold coins and funeral masks.
 The magnificent statues still standing today in Greece and Rome were cast in bronze.
 The people of ancient American civilizations (the Incas, Mayans, and Aztecs) made hatchets and ceremonial implements from hammered copper.
 Objects of the faith like crucifixes and sacred art were also crafted to exquisite perfection by monks in their monastery.
 And the spectacular Statue of Liberty in New York Harbour is a metalwork of art made from copper and wrought iron.

-Today, there is a renewed interest in metal artworks, especially for decoration and adornment purposes.
-Jewelers, just like in the days of old make beautiful jewelry produced with ornamental precious metals enhanced with precious (or faux) jewels or enamel motifs.
+Now, there is a renewed interest in metal artworks, especially for use as decoration and adornment purposes.
+Jewellers, just like in the days of old, make beautiful crafts from precious metals enhanced with precious or faux stones or enamel motifs.
 And designers, and decorators now, more than ever, utilize metal products as wall art, sculptures, statues, furniture, decorative hardware and ironmongery, and ornamental staircase railings.